 Spicy Chili Powder Bug Repellent

 Just as our skin is irritated by spicy ingredients, soft bodied insects like slugs and beetles become irritated when natural, heat packing items touch their skin.
 Garlic and chili can be combined with water and soap to create a solution for pests that have soft bodies and return to the same plants again and again.
-Combine 5 crushed cloves, a tablespoon of chili powder and couple drops of liquid soap with a quart of water in a spray bottle and apply directly to insects and around and on the plants that they like to devour.
+Combine 5 crushed cloves, a tablespoon of chili powder and couple drops of liquid soap with a quart of water in a spray bottle and apply directly to insects and around and on the plants that they like to devour (learn more from specialists of pest control Las Vegas).

 Ladybugs Are Natural Bug Repellents